Continuing our Crossroads Tournament Series –

 - “With Quality” is defined as an attack delivered with sufficient authority, force, stability, balance, and poise.
 This does not mean that the blow needs to be “hard”.
 To earn this point the fighter must be in full control of his/her movement―balanced or grounded, not stumbling, falling, or wildly lunging.

-- Cuts must travel approximately 45 degrees or more and strike the target with obvious intent.
+- Cuts must travel and strike the target with obvious intent.
 The blow must hit with the weak of the weapon.
 Light snips that travel little distance, lazy blows, and strikes with the strong or flat will not score points

 - Any touch with the point with forward motion of the blade (motion towards the opponent with the point) that obviously makes contact – bending the blade is not necessary